victorxu29/github-crawler/README.md

 With a benchmark mean reward of 3000.

-This model aims to break through the benchmark mean reward using newer architecture from the traditional SAC / PPO.
+This model aims to break through the benchmark mean reward using newer architecture from the traditional SAC / PPO, along with custom hyperparameters and normalization.

 ### Architecture
 The model is a REDQ implementation with a 512 512 256 256 2 Actor and a 256 512 256 1 Critic.